joshlong/joshlong.github.io-content/content/feed.md

 <!-- START:APPEARANCES -->

+* *2021-05-25* - None
+* *2021-04-06* - I'll be doing a live training for O'Reilly on Spring Boot and Kotlin.
+I hope you'll join me here from 11am to 2pm on the 6th of April: https://www.oreilly.com/live-training/courses/spring-boot-and-kotlin/0636920053993/
+* *2021-03-18* - Bootiful Cassandra with DataStax's Patrick McFadin
 * *2021-03-17* - Meet up Java in the Cloud Native World
 * *2021-03-11* - Spring time is here!
 This year's SpringOne Tour event is going to be _amazing_!
 Do not miss it.
 I'll be doing a presentation with Mark Heckler, Nate Schutta, Cora Iberkleid, Paul Czarkowski, and Tiffany Jernigan.
 It'll be a production-centric adventure.
 * *2021-03-09* - I'll be doing a talk for the Java User Group Passau on Reactive Spring